smithfarm/ceph-auto-aws/README.md

 python aws.py
 ```

+Note that this step only creates the VMs.
+To get a running cluster, see the next section.

-## How to start Ceph cluster on delegate VMs
+## How to deploy Ceph cluster on delegate VMs

 WIP